PASSIONCORNERS/nuxt_blog/README.md

 - client: localhost:3000
 - server: lcoalhost:8000

+# rename .evn.example to .env
+- Do this in client and server
+- Input the correct keys

 # build for production and launch server client side
 $ cd client
 $ npm run build